Jeff Weld: Career

-Prior to executive consultancy, Governor Reynolds appointed Dr. Weld Chief Innovation Officer for the Iowa Department of Education in July, 2023, while continuing his twelve-year appointment as executive director of the Governor's STEM Advisory Council.
+Prior to current advisory and consultancy roles, Governor Reynolds appointed Dr. Weld Chief Innovation Officer for the Iowa Department of Education in July, 2023, while continuing his twelve-year appointment as executive director of the Governor's STEM Advisory Council.
 On December 1, 2023, Weld stepped down from both positions in order to serve the broader national STEM education community.
-From December 11, 2017, to December, 10 2018 Dr. Weld stepped away from directing Iowa STEM to complete an Intergovernment Personnel Act (IPA) assignment through the National Science Foundation, detailed to the White House Office of Science and Technology Policy as Senior Policy Advisor for STEM Education.
-His main responsibility at the OSTP was to lead the development of the 2018-2023 Federal STEM Education 5-Year Strategic Plan.
+From December 11, 2017, to December 10, 2018 Dr. Weld stepped away from directing Iowa STEM to complete an appointment to the White House Office of Science and Technology Policy as Senior Policy Advisor for STEM Education.
+His main responsibility at the OSTP was to lead the development of the 5-year Federal STEM Education Strategic Plan.
 He remained attached to the OSTP as consultant through the rollout and implementation phases of the Federal STEM Strategic Plan through September 23, 2019.
 Under Weld's directorship of Iowa's statewide STEM program, annual gains in test scores, elective enrollments, post-secondary enrollments, and public support for STEM education have been documented.
 Weld previously directed the inter-university collaborative program the Iowa Mathematics and Science Education Partnership from 2008 to 2011.
-Weld has hosted an annual Midwest STEM Leaders Forum and served on the Boards of the national organizations the Triangle Coalition for STEM Education and the National Alliance for Partnerships in Equity Education Foundation.
+Weld hosted an annual Midwest STEM Leaders Forum convening STEM leaders of 10 neighboring states, and served on the Boards of the national organizations the Triangle Coalition for STEM Education and the National Alliance for Partnerships in Equity Education Foundation.

 From 2000 to 2008 Dr. Weld served graduate and undergraduate students in the department of biology at the University of Northern Iowa where he created a minor in Natural History Interpretation, taught courses in teacher preparation, published in scholarly and consumer press including the popular textbook The Game of Science Education.
 During his faculty service Weld won $7.2 million in external funding, operated a teachers-in-research program, conducted faculty workshops on interdisciplinarity through Carver Trust grants, presided over the Iowa science teachers association, chaired the campus chapter of the scientific research society Sigma Xi, and served as Provost's Administrative Fellow for the university's central administration.

 From 1998 to 2000, Dr. Weld was an assistant professor in science education at Oklahoma State University.

 From 1985 to 1996 Weld taught high school sciences in Mission, Texas (1985-1988), Kirkwood, Missouri (1988 to 1992), and Pella, Iowa (1992-1996) and coached football, wrestling, baseball, basketball, and soccer.
 During that time he wrote columns for Educational Leadership and Phi Delta Kappan, among others.

 Personal

-Weld resides in Cedar Falls, Iowa with his wife Mary Kathleen Rovane Weld, and has two grown sons, Andrew (Madison) of St. Paul, Minnesota, and David of Kansas City, Missouri.
+Weld resides in Cedar Falls, Iowa with his wife Mary Kathleen Rovane Weld, and has two grown sons, Andrew (Madison) of St. Paul, Minnesota, and David (Liz) of Kansas City, Missouri.